cliffjsgit/python-review/README.md

 #Python Review

-In these exercises, you will be reviewing the basic Python techniques that are presented in the exercises of Think Python Chapters 1-8.
+In these review exercises, you will be reviewing the basic Python techniques that are presented in the exercises of Think Python Chapters 1-8.

-Start by cloning the Chapters 1-8 Exercises to you local repository.
+Start by cloning the Chapters 1-8 Exercises into you local repository.
 Once you have cloned this repo, you may proceed to the labs.
 Start with chapter 1 and work forward to chapter 8..